-- The synchronizers β and γ achieve global synchronization, i.e. every node generates every clock pulse.
+- It can be shown that the trade-off between cluster radius and number of intercluster edges of Corollary 2.14 is asymptotically optimal.
+There are graphs for which every clustering into clusters of radius at most k requires $n^{1+c/k}$ intercluster edges for some constant c. - The synchronizers β and γ achieve global synchronization, i.e. every node generates every clock pulse.
 The disadvantage of this is that nodes that do not participate in a computation also have to participate in the synchronization.
 In many computations (e.g. in a BFS construction), many nodes only participate for a few synchronous rounds.
-In such scenarios, it is possible to achieve time and message complexity $\mathcal{O}(\log^3 n)$ per synchronous round (without initialization). - It can be shown that if all nodes in the network need to generate all pulses, the trade-off of synchronizer γ is asymptotically optimal. - Partitions of networks into clusters of small diameter and coverings of networks with clusters of small diameters come in many variations and have various applications in distributed computations.
+In such scenarios, it is possible to achieve multiplicative time and message complexity overheads of $\mathcal{O}(\log^3 n)$ (without initialization). - It can be shown that if all nodes in the network need to generate all pulses, the trade-off of synchronizer γ is asymptotically optimal. - Partitions of networks into clusters of small diameter and coverings of networks with clusters of small diameters come in many variations and have various applications in distributed computations.
 In particular, apart from synchronizers, algorithms for routing, the construction of sparse spanning subgraphs, distributed data structures, and even computations of local structures such as maximal independent sets can be based on some kind of network partition or cover.